 We also have other maps covering mining and these can be found here

-No project like this can be completed without help from a wide range of individuals, and I would like to thank the following: G. Brooks, Dr I.J.
-Brown, P. Deakin, T. Knapp, H.M.
-Martell, Dr P. Murphy, D. Poyner, K. Ramsay, M.J.
-Shaw, I. Spensley, M. Street, L.O.
-Tyson, Dr R. Vernon
+No project like this can be undertaken without help from a wide range of individuals, and I would like to thank the following: D. Barker, G. Brooks, S. Brooks, Dr I.J.
+Brown, D. Cameron, P. Cullen, P. Deakin, S. Grudgings, D. Hardwick, D. Kitching, T. Knapp, R. Lynch, H.M.
+Martell, R. Matthews, A. Moyes, Dr P. Murphy, S. O’Brien, D. Poyner, K. Ramsay, C. Seal, M.J.
+Shaw, I. Spensley, P. Sproat, M. Street, L. Turnbull, L.O.
+Tyson, Dr R. Vernon, M. Wilson, T. Woods.

-Especial thanks are due to: Matthew Town and Damien Ronan, of Northern Archaeological Associates Ltd, for converting files for use with Google Earth.
+Especial thanks are due to: Theodore Faull, Head of GIS at Terrafirma Mine Searches Ltd., for converting files for use with Google Maps.
 Also, various librarians at the National Coal Mining Museum for England, and Ceri Thompson, Curator (Coal Collections) Big Pit at Blaenavon.

 The project was also supported by a NMRS Grant towards the cost of data gathering.